 - Chicken hot dog, 1 frank has 120 calories (70 from fat), and a whopping 620 mg of sodium.

 - Canned dog food with a serving size of .32 oz has 93.5 calories, salt (mg not stated on can), and carrageenan.
+First ingredient is water.

 - Popular brand topping with a serving size of 3 oz has 78 calories per pouch, and contains salt, beef flavor, and chicken broth.